spyoungtech/voice-commander/README.md

 profile.run()
 ```

-You may also edit JSON files directly.
-The above example produces the following JSON file:
+You may also edit and run JSON files which represent the complete profile directly.
+The above example produces a JSON file substantially as follows:

 ```json
 {